Skip to main content

 What is GHK-Cu?

 GHK-Cu is a complex consisting of the tripeptide GHK (glycyl-histidyl-lysine) and copper (Cu).
-GHK was first discovered in 1973 by Dr. Loren Pickart, who found it caused older human liver tissue to produce proteins more characteristic of younger tissue.
+GHK was discovered in 1973 by Dr. Loren Pickart, who found that it caused older human liver tissue to produce proteins more characteristic of younger tissue.
 This resulted in GHK being originally described, specifically, as a liver cell growth factor.
 However, as research continued, experts found that GHK could modulate a number of different cells besides those in the liver.

 GHK is naturally found in human saliva, plasma, and urine, but its standard levels are reduced by over half once you reach age 60.
 As researchers note, this decline “coincides with the noticeable decrease in regenerative capacity of an organism.”
 This suggests that, for example, lower natural GHK levels may contribute to things like slower wound healing in older adults.